genesiscastillo/Google-Cloud-Platform-Associate-Cloud-Engineer/Test/test5.md

     * C. **Grant the auditors’ group roles/logging.viewer and roles/bigquery.dataViewer IAM roles.**
     * D. Grant the auditors’ user accounts custom IAM roles with specific permissions.

-8. You are working for a cryptocurrency startup, and you have enabled a link to the company’s Initial Coin Offering (ICO) white paper on the company website – which runs of Google CloudStorage.
+8. You are working for a crypto currency startup, and you have enabled a link to the company’s Initial Coin Offering (ICO) white paper on the company website – which runs of Google Cloud Storage.
 Your CTO clicked on this link and got prompted to save the file to their desktop.
 The CTO thinks this is a poor user experience and has asked you to identify if it is possible to render the file directly in the browser for all users.
 What should you do?

     * A. **Add a metadata tag on all the PDF file objects with key: Content- Type and value:application/pdf.**
     * B. Modify the bucket ACLs to make all PDF files public.
     * C. Add a label on the Cloud Storage bucket with key: Content-Type and value:application/pdf.
     * D. Use Cloud CDN to front the static bucket and set the HTTP header display In Browser to 1.

 10. You want to reduce storage costs for infrequently accessed data.
-The data will still beaccessed approximately once a month and data older than 2 years is no longer needed.
+The data will still be accessed approximately once a month and data older than 2 years is no longer needed.
 What should you do to reduce storage costs?
 (Select 2)__[REVISAR]__

     * A. Set an Object Lifecycle Management policy to change the storage class to Archive for data older than 2 years.
     * B. Set an Object Lifecycle Management policy to change the storage class to Coldline for data older than 2 years.